Local Cuisine

 food tourism

-First things first, skip the souvenir shops and head straight to a local food market.
-A food market—meaning a public space where vendors sell fresh produce, meats, and ready-to-eat dishes—is basically a real-time snapshot of what people actually eat.
-What’s piled high and selling fast?
+Skip the souvenir shops, head straight to a local food market instead.
+These places, where vendors hawk fresh produce, meats, and ready-to-eat dishes, show you what people actually eat.
+What’s piled high and moving fast?
 That’s what’s in season.

-If you see locals lining up for grilled sardines or scooping bright-green herbs into plastic bags, pay attention.
-That’s your preview of the region’s flavor profile (and a better indicator than any glossy brochure).
-As Anthony Bourdain famously showed on Parts Unknown, the soul of a place often lives between the produce stalls.
+If you see locals lining up for grilled sardines or stuffing bright-green herbs into plastic bags, that’s worth watching.
+You’re getting a real taste of the region’s flavor profile, way better than any glossy brochure could tell you.
+Anthony Bourdain knew this.
+On Parts Unknown, he showed that a place’s soul often lives between the produce stalls.

 • Spots packed during local lunch hours